-- FluentU —FluentU isn’t just about passively watching videos—it’s about learning and actively practicing the language heard in videos with fun exercises.web browser, iOS and Android.
+- FluentU —FluentU isn’t just about passively watching videos—it’s about learning and actively practicing the language heard in videos with fun exercises.Students can use the interactive subtitles, flashcards and vocabulary lists to learn English phrases better than ever, and FluentU will track their progress for you!
+Available for web browser, iOS and Android.

 - Game Zone — This database of ESL interactive games has a special category that specializes in games optimized for use on mobile devices, but it also includes games that can be played on a laptop.
 As you browse the games, the website provides you the teaching topic of choice (such as vocabulary or grammar), the level of the game and the appropriate browser for each game.

 - Arcademic Skill Builders — If you and your students like fast-paced action games that also enforce English academic skills, this website offers dozens.
 To browse quickly, the games can be sorted by grade or subject, such as counting, shapes or spelling.
 If you want to upgrade to the “plus” membership (which comes at a cost) teachers can create customized games that fit their exact lesson plans and receive reports that track student progress.

 - British Council — This site is a must for teachers who have British English in their curriculum.
 The website is divided into interactive games, jokes and tongue twisters, an excellent way to practice pronunciation.
 Like the Academic Skill Builder website, you can sort the games by topics, daily routines and more.